 Low Volume/High Mix: Small Part Manufacturing in Electronics

 In the 1960’s and ‘70’s Bill Devine, did tours of duty both in Vietnam and working at Excellon selling equipment to printed circuit board (PCB) manufacturers.
-In 1978, he set out on his own and founded QC Drilling, Inc. in Alston, MA to provide subcontracted drilling and routing services to the now burgeoning PCB industry.
+In 1978, he set out on his own and founded QC Drilling, Inc. (now called QC Precision Machining) in Alston, MA to provide subcontracted drilling and routing services to the now burgeoning PCB industry.

 The Industry: Electronics/Connectors